 After a few months, Rob Aicken took over from Milton.
 Playing lightweight folksy music, they did covers of the Seekers, Donovan and the Byrds.
 Most of the time they played at church halls and school dances around the South Auckland area.

 By 1965 they had changed their style and were then covering hits by the Who, the Small Faces and the Beatles.
 Gaye had now started playing organ, which allowed Rob to take over the bass guitar.
 Work was soon found in the city and they started playing their way around the club circuit.

 In 1966 they released their first recording on the Impact label called "How You Lied"/"Rooftops And Chimneys".
 1967 saw two more singles, "He's Ready"/"Lost Women" and "Funny How Love Can Be"/"Don't Ask Me What To Say".
 To promote them, the band appeared on TV shows, "The We Three Show" and "C'Mon".

-A final single, "Sunny Godge Street"/"In The Wooden Hills Of Bedfordshire" was released in 1968, just prior to the group departing for Australia.
+A final single, "Sunny Goodge Street"/"Up The Wooden Hills To Bedfordshire" was released in 1968, just prior to the group departing for Australia.

 On arrival in Australia they shortened their name to the Cleves.
 Their was plenty of work around Sydney and during the next three years they were working solidly around Australia, at one stage having Vince Maloney (ex Bee Gees) in their line-up.

 From 1968 to 1970 they recorded three singles, "Tintookies 2000"/"Endings Happy", "Sticks And Stones"/"Don't Turn Your Back" and "You And Me"/"Cassie" for Festival, along with two EP's, "A Taste Of Energy" and "Music From Michael" in 1970 and an album "The Cleves" in 1971.

 In 1970 they won the Golden Stylus Award for arrangement/composition for a Coke commercial.